vlaya8/tagforest/README.md

 ## Upcoming:

+- Public link generation: generate a link for a single tree or a set of trees, to have full control over what you share
 - Tag name fuzzyness: each tag has a set of names which will be considered to lead to the same tag
 - Directed Acyclic Graph (DAG) of tags: tags are related to each other through a DAG
 - More fields for each entry, and different types of tags